vhho/NCAA_Journal_Data/README.md

 Reference data for the NCAA journal article, "VIETNAMESE SENTENCE FACT CHECKING BASED ON THE KNOWLEDGE GRAPH, DEEP LEARNING AND INFERENCE RULES"

+The data used in this paper includes the following files:
+1) File dataset includes 130,190 Vietnamese triples extracted from Wikipedia on the field of Culture-Tourism-Culinary in Vietnam

-This data is divided into 7 files including:
+The data is divided into 7 files including:

 1/ File of 70% triples used when training model